andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 ## Testing strategy
 Let's quickly note that TDD is less about testing than it is about development.
 Writing the tests first forces us to **think ahead** about the features we want to implement, how we organize the implementation's modules, how we define their interfaces, how, and in which order we test the implementation.
 None of these actually implies writing tests but thinking tests first is how we arrived in the first place to the chosen architecture made of decoupled modules and the [implementation strategy](/documentation/v1/tutorials/real-world.html#Implementation-strategy) mentioned in a previous section.

 The UI will be tested with Storybook.
 The machine will be tested by matching its outputs to the expected outputs originating from its specifications.
-The command handlers won't be tested, being fairly trivial.
+The command handlers won't be tested, being fairly simple.
 The effect handlers come already tested out of the box (we took them from another Conduit clone).

 Regarding our machine tests, we will need to:
 - explicit the shape of machine inputs (events), and machine outputs (commands)